act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 #### Passed Example 8

-This [HTML web page][] is passing rule [Document has an instrument to move focus to main block of content][] because the link with target `#brewitt-taylor` moves focus [at the start][] of the [main block of content][].
-Note that is does not necessarily pass Technique [G124: Adding links at the top of the page to each area of the content][tech g124] because the [main block of content][] is arguably a single "area of the content", and the technique requires only one link per such area.
+This [HTML web page][] is passing rule [_Document has an instrument to move focus to main block of content_][document has instrument to main] because the link with target `#brewitt-taylor` moves focus [at the start][] of the [main block of content][].
+Note that it does not necessarily pass Technique [G124: Adding links at the top of the page to each area of the content][tech g124] because the [main block of content][] is arguably a single "area of the content", and the technique requires only one link per such area.

 ```html
 <html>